-CLP-Regulation (EC) No 1272/2008
+CLP-Regulation (EC) No 1272/2008 including the amendments in Regulation (EU) 2024/2865

 The Regulation on classification, labelling and packaging of substances and mixtures aligns existing EU legislation to the United Nations' Globally Harmonized System (GHS).
 CLP is legally binding across the Member States and directly applicable to all industrial sectors.
 It requires manufacturers, importers or downstream users of substances or mixtures to classify, label and package their hazardous chemicals appropriately before placing them on the market.